Online Nurse Practitioner Program - Family Nurse Practitioner Track

 What sets us apart from other family nurse practitioner programs?
 Gwynedd Mercy University’s online Family Nurse Practitioner - Individual Across the Lifespan (FNP) program offers the flexibility and convenience you need.
-Earn your degree in two and half years of full-time hybrid classes (combining online and in-person courses) or complete the program in three to five years of part-time study so you can continue to work.
+Earn your degree in two and half years of full-time online classes – or complete the program in three to five years of part-time study so you can continue to work.

 Our advanced nursing programs also have deep and broad partnerships with health care affiliates and clinical sites throughout the region and Pennsylvania, which means you will have many different opportunities for first-hand clinical experience while you pursue your MSN-FNP with us.

-A Leading Regional Nursing School for Over 60 Years
+A Leading Regional Nursing School for More Than 60 Years

 For decades, Gwynedd Mercy University’s Frances M. Maguire School of Nursing and Health Professions has led the region in health practitioner education.
 We've earned our reputation as one of the best nurse practitioner schools in PA, thanks to our small classes and rigorous curriculum that produce confident, capable nursing professionals.
 The nursing faculty members we select bring clinical expertise, academic rigor, and a passion for the nursing profession to the classroom.

 GMercyU Nurse Practitioner programs prepare you for the responsibilities of primary care.
 Through the course of the program, you’ll expand your clinical knowledge and clinical practice skills, engage in professional research and writing, and explore contemporary issues in policy and society that impact health care.
 You’ll emerge from the program equipped to be the health practitioner and advocate your patients need.

 As a GMercyU Master of Science in Nursing – Family Nurse Practitioner (MSN-FNP) graduate, you will be able to:

 - Collaborate with colleagues and consumers to provide and improve advanced nursing care

 - Demonstrate expertise as an advanced practice nurse through the diagnosis and treatment of acute and chronic health problems

 - Demonstrate professionalism as a nurse practitioner grounded in the Mercy tradition